Kid-Friendly Fun in Michigan: Things to Do in Michigan With Kids

 If you’re looking for the best things to do in Michigan with kids, you’re in luck!

 There’s no question that Michigan is made for kids.
-It’s the ultimate children’s playground, filled with loads of amazing outdoor attractions, and some pretty cool indoor ones, too.
+From the Upper Peninsula to the lower peninsula, the Great Lakes State is the ultimate children’s playground, a family friendly place filled with loads of amazing outdoor attractions, and some pretty cool indoor ones, too.

-Read on to learn the best things to do in Michigan with kids.
+Read on to learn the 25 best things to do with kids in Michigan.

 220 E Ann St, Ann Arbor, MI 48104

 This is the perfect place for kids in Michigan to get their hands on just about anything.
 Located right in downtown Ann Arbor in a former fire station, this interactive museum is as delightful for children as it is for adults.

 Enjoy features such as the permanent H2O exhibit with a wide variety of hands-on water activities; the Keep Smiling exhibit which encourages oral health; Block Party, which features stackable foam blocks; the Tornado Vortex, which teaches about the weather, and more.

 All of these exhibits will engage both you and your child, either through building something, observing something, and experiencing something they’ve never experienced before.

 If you have a current or future Lego builder in your group, head to LEGOLAND® Discovery Center in Auburn Hills.

 It’s the ultimate indoor LEGO® playground, where families with young kids can build, create and play together.
 At LEGOLAND Discovery Center, kids can enjoy two interactive LEGO rides, a 4D cinema showing 4 different movies, MINILAND—where dozens of Detroit-area landmarks are built entirely out of LEGO bricks.
 There’s also a Creative workshop, where they can take a class from an expert builder, Build & Test play zones, and more!